List of presidents of the United States by age: Age of presidents

 Article Two of the United States Constitution provides that U.S. presidents must be at least 35 years old at the time they take office.
 The median age at inauguration of incoming U.S. presidents is 55 years.
 The youngest person to become U.S. president was Theodore Roosevelt at age 42, who succeeded to the office after the assassination of William McKinley.
-The oldest person inaugurated president is Donald Trump, at age 78 years, 7 months, for his second, nonconsecutive, term.
+The oldest person to be inaugurated president is Donald Trump, at age 78 years, 7 months, for his nonconsecutive second term.

 John F. Kennedy was the youngest person elected as president, at age 43; assassinated at age 46, he was also the youngest president at the end of his tenure, and his lifespan was the shortest of any president.
 The oldest president at the end of his tenure is Joe Biden at age 82 years, 2 months.
 Jimmy Carter had the longest lifespan of any president, becoming the first president to reach the age of 100.